Best Toaster Oven Review – Top 5 Hottest List for March, 2023

 Facts and figures for the Breville BOV800XL “Smart Oven” Convection Toaster Oven:

 2. KitchenAid KCO273SS 12” Convection Digital Countertop Oven

-Most importantly, this toaster oven cooks just about as well as the Breville, which is the primary reason the review team say we still love KitchenAid.
-The outside of the unit stays even cooler than the Breville does, there’s a two-hour timer and automatic shutoff (but no rack ejector), and the interior is made from a #d7eefa.
+Most importantly, this toaster oven cooks just about as well as the Breville, which is the primary reason the review team says we still love KitchenAid.
+The outside of the unit stays even cooler than the Breville does, there’s a two-hour timer and automatic shutoff (but no rack ejector), and the interior is made with a non-stick finish.
 If you’re concerned about the “bad stuff” in non-stick finishes, you can upgrade to the KCO275 model which features a PTFE/PFOA-free CermaShield interior finish (and also comes in seven designer colors, not just the usual KitchenAid modern silver).

 The KCO273 is a really good convection toaster oven, that is a bit smaller and a bit cheaper than our #no1 choice.

 Looking closer at the KitchenAid KCO273SS 12” Convection Digital Countertop Oven:

 3. Black & Decker TO1303SB 4-Slice Toaster Oven

 Consider this a brief pause in our survey of expensive, “super-whiz-bang” toaster ovens; the Black & Decker TO1303SB is the latest iteration of the time-honored, simple toaster oven – and in the spirit of full disclosure, we’ve had one version or another of this toaster in our kitchen for decades.
 We just buy a new one when the old one is (pardon the expression) toast.

 There’s no convection, no defrost function, no rack ejector, a timer that only runs for thirty minutes, an exterior that gets very hot during cooking, and to give you an idea of its size, it only fits a nine-inch pizza.